 However, divorce isn’t the only way to end your marriage.
-If you feel that you and your spouse are able to agree on everything, including everything about raising your children and how to divide money and debt, think about the pros and cons of a dissolution.
+If you feel that you and your spouse are able to agree on everything, including everything about raising your children and how to divide money and debt, you can consider filing for dissolution instead.

 If you’re in an abusive relationship, you should think through the best way to keep yourself safe while filing.
 Find a lawyer to help you.
 You may even qualify for legal aid.
 Learn more about divorce and domestic violence and how to keep you and your children safe.